 This is something almost every one of us has done at some time – book hotels, holidays, airline tickets, travel insurance, etc. These bookings and reservations are made possible through an internet booking engine or IBE.
 It is used the maximum by aviation, tour operations and hotel industry.

 this refers to the digital publication of books, magazines, catalogues, and developing digital libraries.

 Online advertising uses the internet to deliver promotional material to consumers; it involves a publisher, and an advertiser.
 The advertiser provides the ads, and the publisher integrates ads into online content.
 Often there are creative agencies which create the ad and even help in the placement.
 Different types of ads include banner ads, social media ads, search engine marketing, retargeting, pop-up ads, and so on.

 Online auctions bring together numerous people from various geographical locations and enable trading of items at negotiated prices, implemented with e-commerce technologies.
 It enables more people to participate in auctions.
 Another example of auction is bidding for seats on an airline website – window seats, and those at the front with more leg room generally get sold at a premium, depending on how much a flyer is willing to pay.

 E-Commerce is all around us today, and as an entrepreneur, you should also get into this realm if you want to expand your markets, get more customers and increase your profitability.
 Are you looking for a reliable and reputable ecommerce development company to establish your online presence?
-At IPIX Tech Solutions, we have over a decade and a half of experience helping startups, small and medium businesses achieve their business goals through online marketing.
+At IPIX Tech Services, we have over a decade and a half of experience helping startups, small and medium businesses achieve their business goals through online marketing.
 Do contact us for more details!